Skip to content

 Occasionally, agents want to give part/or all of their commission to a close friend or grown child!

-1) Rebates from agents to buyers ARE legal (according to CAR’s legal beagles) and are NO longer considered an inducement” and do NOT violate RESPA!
-That opinion is dated May 18th 2018, found on the CAR website.
+1) Rebates from agents to buyers ARE legal (according to CAR’s legal beagles) and are no longer considered an inducement” and do NOT violate RESPA!”
+That opinion, dated May 18th, 2018, can be found on the CAR website.

 2) Negotiate with the Seller “Straight Up”